OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 Mature students - See Admission Procedures

-The Sport and Recreation Management program prepares students to work in the business of sport management, sport marketing and recreation related industries.
-Courses of study cover sport and recreation management and marketing; sport economics; customer service; legal aspects of sport; sport governance; project management; community sport and recreation supervision.
+The Sport and Recreation Management program prepares students to work in the exciting and interactive business of sport management, sport marketing and recreation related industries.
+Courses of study cover sport and recreation management and marketing; sport economics; recreation programming; legal aspects of sport; sport governance; project management; community sport and recreation supervision.
+Students will participate in a variety of relevant, practical learning experiences which will culminate in the final semesters of the program with work placement.
+Students will experience, first hand, what it is like to be involved in the world of sport and recreation management.

 Sport and Recreation Management Graduates will find career opportunities in the public, private and commercial sports and recreation industry sectors.